How to Run a Technical SEO Page Audit Using Minifetch

 );

-The response maps directly to the signals search engines and social platforms care about.
+For developers and AI agents: The API response maps directly to the signals search engines and social platforms care about.
 Every audit finding has the same shape:

 {